STUDENT EMPLOYMENT INFORMATION FROM THE CATALOG:

 Work programs provide students with the opportunity to earn money to help with college expenses while gaining valuable job experience.
 Student employment opportunities are generally available to all Caltech students, even those who have not applied for financial aid or qualified for need-based aid.
 Students should go to the Career Development Center website to see relevant job listings.

 Please note that students may work no more than 16 hours per week (no more than 12 hours per week as undergraduate teaching assistants).
 Undergraduate TAs must be in good academic standing (eligible, and not on probation), and good disciplinary standing (not on disciplinary probation) for the term in which they are serving as a TA, and must be approved by the undergraduate deans.
-First-year students may not work during fall term.
-Students can expect to earn at least the City of Pasadena minimum wage of $15 per hour.
-Compensation rates will vary based on the position, a student's skills, and previous work experience.

-Peer tutoring is intended to supplement lecture, precept, lab and office hours and not replicate or replace them.
-Tutoring is most effective when the student is actively engaged in the course and comes prepared to a session.
+Peer coaching is intended to supplement lecture, precept, lab and office hours and not replicate or replace them.
+Coaching is most effective when the student is actively engaged in the course and comes prepared to a session.
 Students should first integrate information presented in class and texts, so that they possess the conceptual knowledge necessary to effectively engage the problem sets or other assignments.
 They also need to have done enough of the work to identify their conceptual questions.